Maskhjarna/ecs/README.md

     pos.y += vel.dy;
 }
 ```
-An extended, compiling example can be found in ```example.cpp```.
+An extended, compiling example is found in ```example.cpp```.

-## Implementation overview
+# Implementation overview
-The maximum number of entities and component data types is static, but can be specified at compile time by defining the macros ```ECS_MAX_ENTITY_COUNT``` and ```ECS_MAX_COMPONENT_COUNT```.
+The maximum number of entities and component data types is static, but can be specified at compile time by setting ```ECS_MAX_ENTITY_COUNT``` and ```ECS_MAX_COMPONENT_COUNT``` before including the library.
-### Entities
+## Entities
-Entities are stored as 32-bit unsigned integers in a ```std::array``` with skip values enabling fast iteration when updating views.
+Entities are stored as 32-bit unsigned integers in an ```std::array``` with skip values for faster iteration.

-### Components
+## Components
-Data types that are registered as components have an ```std::array``` the size of the entity pool pre-allocated, allowing elements to be accessed in constant time.
+Data types registered as components have an ```std::array``` the size of the entity pool pre-allocated for constant time access.
 The array entry associated with any specific entity is inaccessible until the corresponding component has been assigned to that entity.
-Accessing the component of an entity after it or its component has been removed throws a runtime error to avoid unintended behaviour.
+Accessing the component of an entity after it or its component has been removed throws a runtime error.

-### Views
+## Views
 Views are represented by 32-bit unsigned integers.
-Each view stores its entities by identifier in an ```std::unordered_set```.
-The set is kept up-to-date in regard to assignments and removals of components on entities, meaning the identifier never decays.
+Each view stores the identifiers of its entities in an ```std::unordered_set```.
+The set is kept up-to-date in regard to assignments and removals of components on entities, meaning an identifier never decays.

-## Requirements
+# Requirements
 Compiles in C++14 or later.
 No external dependencies.

-## License
+# License
 Released under the MIT License.
 See LICENSE for more information.